NormanLo4319/Python_Fundamentals/README.md

 Jupyter Notebook is a web-based IDE, so it starts the Notebook Dashboard by opening the default web browser, which will show a list of the notebooks, files, and subdirectories int he directory where the notebook server was started.
 You should start a project by identifying the directory for the project.
 For instance, step 1, you can start a project directory on desktop, which will create a folder on your desktop.
 Step 2, click on "New" drop down menue.
 Step 3, create a new python notebook in that folder (or directory) by choosing "Python 3".
 ![anaconda 4](/images/anaconda4.png)

-Once you created a new Python notebook file, step 1, you can give a name to the notebook file by clicking "Untitled" and typing the file name.
+Once you created a new Python notebook file, step 1, you can give a name to the notebook file by clicking "Untitled" and replace with a new file name.
 Step 2, choose the coding type for the coding block.
 If you are writing Python code in a specific block, make sure "Code" is chosen in the drop down menu.
-You can also choose "Markdown" if you are trying to create a markdown for this document.
+You can also choose "Markdown" if you are trying to create a markdown in the document.
 Step 3, start coding in the coding block.
 ![anaconda 5](/images/anaconda5.png)

 ## Lesson 1 - Basic Coding Syntax and Structure in Python